tdilauro/Simplified-wiki/LibraryRegistry.md

 ## Cities covered

 Local libraries generally serve a single city or town.
 List all the town names you serve, each with its state.
 If you serve a large city, you may also want to list the names of neighborhoods.
+If you serve an area larger than a city, you may also want to include county names or the names of other political divisions.

 ## Postal codes covered